-To apply for financial aid, all new students are required to complete the Free Application for Federal Student Aid (FAFSA) and the King's College Financial Aid Application.
-New students should complete both applications by our preferred filing date of February 15 of their senior year in high school or the year prior to enrolling at King's College.
-The FAFSA is available to complete online after January 1 at www.fafsa.ed.gov.
-The King's College Financial Aid Application is provided to all interested students in the King's College view book.
-It also can be completed online at www.kings.edu.
-(Click on Admissions, click on Financial Aid, and then click on the link to the aid application.)
+To apply for financial aid, all new students are required to complete the Free Application for Federal Student Aid (FAFSA).
+New students should complete both applications by our preferred filing date of March 1 of their senior year in high school or the year prior to enrolling at King's College.
+The FAFSA is available to complete online after January 1 at www.fafsa.gov.
 Students should not wait until they are accepted to file their financial aid applications.
-The process of applying for aid should begin as soon after January 1 as possible and be completed by February 15.
+The process of applying for aid should begin as soon after January 1 as possible and be completed by March 1.

-Upon acceptance by the college and receipt of both required financial aid applications, the Financial Aid Office will review all applicants' eligibility for need-based financial aid
+Upon acceptance by the college and receipt of the financial aid application, the Financial Aid Office will review all applicants' eligibility for need-based financial aid programs.
+Beginning in March, the Financial Aid Office will send notifications to applicants of their eligibility.
+The process will continue as students are accepted and financial aid applications are received.